RxSwiftCommunity/RxNimble/README.md

 Nimble extensions that make unit testing with RxSwift easier :tada:

-If you came here because you want to help out, please check out [contribution guide](CONTRIBUTING.md)
+If you came here because you want to help out, please check out the [contribution guide](CONTRIBUTING.md)

 ## Why